 11.5 Test Stand Calibration:

 11.5.1 Test Stand Calibration—Perform a calibration test on a reference oil assigned by the TMC after ten months or ten operationally valid non-reference tests have elapsed since the completion of the last successful calibration test.

-A non-reference test may be started provided at least one hour remains in the calibration period.
 An unsuccessful calibration test voids any current calibration on the test stand.
+A non-reference test stand is defined as when the engine has been installed in the test stand with the test oil and it has been cranked with the intent of firing the engine.
+Report the date the engine was charged with oil as the oil charged date on the appropriate form.
+The first time the engine is cranked with the intention of firing the engine is to be reported as the engine start date on the appropriate form.

 11.5.2 Test Stand and Engine Combination—For reference and non-reference tests, any engine may be used in any stand.
 However, use the engines in the test stands on a first available engine basis (FIFO).
 In other words, there shall be no attempt on the part of the test laboratory to match a particular test stand and engine combination for any given test.